StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 \subsection{Landslide Susceptibility Prediction}

 Landslide is a geohazard that kill thousands each year.
 We next evaluated StefaLand for landslide susceptibility prediction using the SLIDO dataset from the State of Oregon, which provides detailed landslide occurrence records.
 Following \cite{shen2025slido}, this is a binary classification task indicating the presence or absence of landslides in a 30m by 30m patch.

 We finetuned StefaLand by extracting frozen hidden features and concatenating them with a 2D CNN, then retrained the CNN classifier to assess StefaLand’s ability to provide generalizable geoscience features.

-Results show that StefaLand’s pretrained features improved the CNN’s generalization, yielding modest gains across all metrics except Recall.
-This is a particularly difficult baseline to improve so even modest gains are rare.
-ROC AUC increased from 0.863 to 0.875, and precision rose from 0.760 to 0.791, reflecting fewer false positives.
-While random forest finds a high Recall, this is a particular realization with a large tradeoff on Precision.
-StefaLand produces overall well-rounded predictions, with both better Precision and Recall than CNN2D.
+Results show that StefaLand’s pretrained features improved the CNN’s generalization, yielding modest gains across most metrics.
+This is a particularly difficult baseline to improve, so even modest gains are rare.
+Recall increased from 0.858 to 0.963, and accuracy rose from 0.880 to 0.903, reflecting fewer misclassifications overall.
+While the random forest achieves high precision in this particular run, it does so at the cost of lower recall.
+Overall, StefaLand produces well-rounded predictions, with both higher accuracy and recall than CNN2D.